fgauna12/fgauna12.github.io/_posts/2019-12-29-ci-cd-for-web-app-for-container.md

     ArtifactName: 'iac'
     publishLocation: 'Container'
 ```
+The _publishLocation_ means that it will be uploaded to Azure DevOps and associated with the pipeline.
+It has nothing to do Docker containers.

 ### Putting it all together

 Feel free to take a look at [this repository](https://github.com/onetug/Codecampster/blob/master/pipelines/main.yml) for a completed pipeline publishing to a container registry and issuing an ARM deployment to update the image version.
 Within that repository, there's an [ARM template](https://github.com/onetug/Codecampster/blob/master/iac/armdeploy.json) you can use to deploy the azure web app.
 Alternatively, you can use the trick I described [here ](https://gaunacode.com/quick-and-dirty-arm-template)to create a nicely done ARM template.

+Hopefully, you have all the pieces to have full CI/CD to work to this web app for container.

 ## Side Note